weird-foreign-guys/large_matching_market/README.md

 `python3 start.py simulation [-h] [args]`

 Running with the help-flag will list all available arguments.
 Running without any arguments will run a very basic simulation with the market size going from n=10 to n=100 (exclusive), with a step-size of 10 and preference length of 10, and a correlation coefficient of 1.0.
 All of these parameteres can be changed and they are described in detail below.
-The command is the first, and the short-hand is in parenthesis.
+For each point below, the arguemnt comes first, and the short-hand is in parenthesis, if it exists.

 - `--lower` (`-l`) - Set the lower limit for the market size n, inclusive, defaults to 10
 - `--upper` (`-u`) - Set the upper limit for the market size n, exclusive, defaults to 100